AshbilShahid/Enhanced-Social-Media-Sentiment-Analysis/README.md

 ---

----

-Once the application runs, it will open a local Gradio interface in your browser where you can input text and interact with the sentiment analysis tool.

----

 ## How It Works

 1. **Text Preprocessing**: The input text is preprocessed by converting it to lowercase and removing punctuation using a regular expression.